1. What Are the Benefits of Incorporating 5-Minute Games For Virtual Meetings?

 In this game, you or someone who is organizing the game presents a tray or a collection of objects and displays them on the screen for a brief period.
 The employees then have to recall as many objects as possible within a given time limit.
 This game challenges participants' memory skills, promotes active listening, and encourages focus and attention.

 Best For: Small to medium-sized groups, so that everyone can actively engage in the memory game.

 2.8.
 Bucket List Mix Up

-If you are looking to switch things up, this games is a great one time play.
+If you are looking to switch things up, this addition to our list of 5-minute games for virtual meetings is a great one-time play.
 The Bucket List Mix-Up adds a personal touch to the start of a virtual meeting.
 Participants are asked to share one item from their bucket list that has been mixed up with other participants' lists.
-The mixed-up bucket list is then presented to the group and people have to try and figure out who put what.
+The mixed-up bucket list is then presented to the group, and people have to try and figure out who put what.

 3.1 What is the icebreaker for adults 5 minutes?